GeorgiIvanov800/ruest-team-manager/README.md

 # or Podman
 podman compose up
 ```
-Wait until Keycloak reports are ready and the dummy data is seeded(first run may take ~15–30s due to realm import).
+Wait until Keycloak is ready and the realm import completes (first run may take ~15–30s).
+**Note:** On the very first run, Docker/Podman will also build the backend image.
+Maven will download dependencies and package the app **inside the build container**, and the frontend will be **built and copied into `classpath:/static`**.
+This can take a few minutes; subsequent starts are much faster.

 **2) Open App**
 - App: http://localhost:8088